byui-cit/learning-modules/modules/js/dom-events/ponder1.md

 <div class="callout">

 One way to approach this would be to attach a listener to each button for each task.
 But if we up with many tasks that is a lot of listeners to keep track of.
-Instead we can take advantage of [Event Delegation](https://davidwalsh.name/event-delegate).
+Instead we can take advantage of [Event Delegation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_delegation).

 If we click on one of the icons the event will 'bubble' up to the list item and look for an event listener there.
 It will then bubble up to the UL and look for a listener there...so we could simply attach one listener to the parent UL ('#todoList') to catch any click in our list!

 One problem though...how do we know which button on which task was clicked? `event.currentTarget` always contains a reference to the element the listener is attached to. `event.target` always references the element that triggered the event! (the element clicked on in this case)

-If you look at the HTML you were provided for a task you will see `data-function="delete"` on the delete icon.
+If you look at the HTML you were provided for a task you will see `data-action="delete"` on the delete icon.
 This is a custom HTML attribute.
-The 'data-' is significant.
+The `data-` is significant, but the `action` could have been anything we wanted.
 Because we used that preface the browser will package that up for us making it easy to access.
-If we inspect `event.target.dataset.function` should see either 'delete' or 'complete' depending on which icon was clicked.
+If we inspect `event.target.dataset.action` should see either 'delete' or 'complete' depending on which icon was clicked.
 Those we can use in if statements to decide which function to call: `removeTask()` or `completeTask()`

  </div>